josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 ## Preferred target audience

-Jack Tradewinds, CIO of AdventureWorks Travel (AWT)
+Jack Tradewinds, CIO of Margie's Travel (MT)

 The primary audience is the business decision makers and technology decision makers.
 From the case study scenario, this would include the Director of Analytics.
 Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those that represent the business unit IT or developers that report to application sponsors.